zoe-yyx/Paper-Collection-on-MLAS/README.md

 Welcome to the paper collection repository on **multi-LLM-agent system (MLAS)**!
 This repository serves as a curated list of significant papers, reviews, and resources related to MLAS.
 Contributions are highly encouraged! 🚀

 ---
+## 🔍 Introduction
+In the era of (multi-modal) large language models, most operational processes can be reformulated and reproductionized using LLM agents.
+The LLM agents can perceive, control, and get feedbacks from the environment so as to accomplish the given tasks in an autonomous manner.
+Besides the environment-interaction property, the LLM agents can call various external tools to ease the task completion process.
+The tools can be regarded as a predefined operational process with private or real-time knowledge that does not exist in the parameters of LLMs.

+As a natural trend of development, the tools for calling are becoming autonomous agents, thus the full intelligent system turns out to be a multi-LLM-agent system (MLAS).
+This paper discusses the technical and business landscapes of MLAS.
+Comparing to the previous single-LLM-agent system, a MLAS has the advantages of i) higher potential of task-solving performance, ii) higher flexibility for system changing, iii) proprietary data preserving for each participating entity, and iv) feasibility of monetization for each entity.

+This repository maintains a curated collection of research papers related to Multi-LLM-Agent Systems (MLAS).

+---

 ## 🎯 Featured Paper